About the Report

 Special lubricants for wind turbines by Kluber Lubrication are developed for high performance gear oils to accommodate high loads in wind turbine gears.
 It offers excellent antifoaming characteristics and protection against micropitting.
 These lubricants do not have additives except those that protect against micropitting, scuffing and white etching cracks.
 Viscosity of this lubricant remains constant due to its high shear stability.
 These special lubricants protect the wind turbines which get subjected to higher stresses because of conventional oil.

 - The mining lubricants market is expected to grow at a CAGR of 3.3% through the forecast period (2020-2030)

-- The top 3 countries in the mining lubricants market collectively accounted for ~ 54% of the market share
+- The top 3 countries in the mining lubricants market collectively accounted for ~ 54% of the total share

-- Asia Pacific is expected to have a stronghold in the market with the presence of key manufacturers of mining lubricants.
+- Asia Pacific is expected to have a stronghold with the presence of key manufacturers of mining lubricants.
 Shell, for instance has its hegemony in all ASEAN-5 markets

 Pandemic-induced tightening of operating costs driving demand for effective lubricants

 Cost Savings to be Primary Growth Lever